pyrates/roll/README.md

 ## Philosophy

-Async, simple, fast : pick three!
+Async, simple, fast: pick three!
 Roll is a pico framework with performances and aesthetic in mind.